csdms/bmi/paper/paper.md

 # Summary

-Component modeling is a research technique where new modela are constructed by coupling the inputs and outputs of existing models.
+Component modeling is a research technique in which new models are constructed by coupling the inputs and outputs of simpler existing models.
 Component modeling traces its roots to component-based software engineering, where a software system is constructed from a number